-Send customers directly to your payment form
+Send customers to the payment form

 Many Gumroad creators using Overlay or linking to their product page from their websites find it useful to have the Gumroad payment form open up automatically, rather than their product description.